 The fourth paragraph of my Part Four clearly supplied the reference to the Lewis article for the quote under discussion.
 Moreno failed to mention this factor, instead preferring to give the impression that my quote was an independent one, interpretable as some kind of conspiracy in defiance of US State Department wordings.

 The article by journalist Paul Lewis was quite detailed; the quote from the US State Department warning was a fleeting ingredient only.
-Topics included the British royal family and FAIR, a victim support organisation who were very concerned at some events described, and who edited the Lewis article in their news bulletin (I cited both sources).
+Topics included the British royal family and FAIR (Family Survival Trust), a victim support organisation who were very concerned at some events described.
+FAIR edited the Lewis article in their news bulletin (I cited both sources).
 Moreno typically used a pretext of error (i.e., the missing word “unconfirmed”) to ignore the matters covered both by myself and Paul Lewis.
 Diverging from the major data, he interposed his obsession with the ex-devotee Sanjay Dadlani, whom he frequently represented as being morally depraved.
-The version of this conflict provided by other ex-devotees is rather different.
+A version of this conflict with Dadlani, provided by other ex-devotees, is rather different.

 I will here retreat from both sides and give my own plain view.
 Moreno and Dadlani were locked in a heated blog dispute concerning Sathya Sai Baba.
 Neither of the contestants actually proved anything.
 The consequence was a widespread observer confusion at the peculiarities in evidence on both sides of the argument.

 Some ex-devotees lamented that Dadlani indulged in some contemporary blog language (associated by traditional British tastes with the American misuse of English, developing since the Dirty Speech Movement of the 1960s).
-However, the informants also stated that Moreno extensively abused Dadlani, having misrepresented him by email to his acquaintances as a pervert, and also having falsely associated him with numerous porn sites.
-If this version of events is true, then Moreno was in a league of error all his own.
+However, the informants also stated that Moreno extensively abused Dadlani, having misrepresented him by email to his acquaintances as a pervert, and also falsely associating him with numerous porn sites.
+Moreno was here in a league of error all his own.